 Lori Rennison was appointed Senior Policy Director in the International Economic Analysis Department in August 2017.
-In this capacity, she is a member of the senior leadership team and oversees the activities that support the Bank’s participation and help increase its influence in international policy forums, such as the G7 and G20 meetings.
+In this capacity, she is a member of the senior leadership team overseeing the Bank’s analysis of global economic developments of relevance for Canada.
+She also oversees the activities that support the Bank’s participation and help increase its influence in international policy forums, such as the G7 and G20 meetings.
+She is chair of the G7 Central Bank Working-level Group on Digitalization.
 In addition, she conducts policy analysis and oversees research on economic issues of importance to monetary policy.

 Ms. Rennison joined the Bank in 2007 as Senior Representative (Economics) in the Regional Analysis Division of the Bank of Canada’s Canadian Economic Analysis Department.
-Between 2011 and 2014, she was Assistant Chief of the division and was responsible for directing and managing the economic analysis activities of the Bank’s five regional offices (Vancouver, Calgary, Toronto, Montréal and Halifax).
-This work included publishing the quarterly Business Outlook Survey, conducting economic research and supporting the Bank’s communications strategy.
+Between 2011 and 2014, she was Director of the division and was responsible for directing and managing the economic analysis activities of the Bank’s five regional offices (Vancouver, Calgary, Toronto, Montréal and Halifax).
+This work included carrying out and publishing the quarterly Business Outlook Survey, conducting economic research and supporting the Bank’s communications strategy.

-Ms. Rennison worked previously at the Department of Finance as Chief and Senior Economist in the Canadian Demand and Labour section and later as Chief, U.S. Economic Analysis and Forecasting.
+Ms. Rennison worked previously at the Department of Finance as Chief, U.S. Economic Analysis and Forecasting.
 She began her career in the Micro-Economic Policy Analysis Division of Industry Canada.

-Ms. Rennison was born in Carlisle, Ontario.
-She has a master’s degree in economics from the University of Victoria, and a bachelor of commerce degree in Management Economics in Industry and Finance from the University of Guelph.
+Ms. Rennison has a master’s degree in economics from the University of Victoria, and a bachelor of commerce degree in Management Economics in Industry and Finance from the University of Guelph.